JustinHsie/eats/README.md

 ## Welcome!
 To check out the app, please visit: https://eats-nearby.herokuapp.com/

-This is an original app (not from a tutorial or class) that lets a user to save their favorite places and then retrieve them in order of proximity to the user's current location.
+This is an original app (not from a tutorial or class) that lets a user save their favorite places and then retrieve them in order of proximity to the user's current location.

 ### Usage
 Say I have a number of new restaurants I'd like to visit one day.
 I can create a new list (eg. "New Eats!") and save the places to that list.